MariusRusaas/MasterThesis_LS_DeepLearning/README.md

 Contributions to this repository are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 I appreciate your contributions.

 ### Contact
-For access to trained models, or comments and input concerning the repository can be directed at: mariusrusaas@gmail.com
+For access to trained models, or comments and input concerning the repository, contact me at: mariusrusaas@gmail.com